-the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out -LIFO, first in first out- FIFO, weighted average);
+- 6. Describe the significant accounting policies that govern your system of accounting, in particular: - the method of valuation for raw material, work-in-process, and finished goods inventories (e.g. last in first out -LIFO, first in first out- FIFO, weighted average);

-The method of valuation is Weighted Average
+The method of valuation:

-costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc);
+- a.
+Raw material, we use moving average method. - b.
+Work-In-Process, based on order by using standard costing concept. - c.
+Finished Goods, based on order by using actual costing concept (standard costing + variance). - costing methods, including the method (e.g. by tonnes, units, revenue, direct costs etc) of allocating costs shared with other goods or processes (such as front office cost, infrastructure cost etc);